olofsjod/dotfiles-linux/README.md

 mediks dotfiles
 ---------------

-This is my dotfiles and this is how I like it.
-If you want to use it or modifying it as your own; then feel free to do so.
-Happy programming!
+This repo is a collection of my dotfiles that I want to share (actually no, I just backup it here).
+Let it inspire you or fork it.

 Install
 -------

-Install it by writing
+You can install my dotfiles by running the following command:

 ./install.sh

+However, it will remove you dotfiles in your homedirectory (will fix this soon).
+Never do this as root.

 Uninstall
 ---------

-Uninstall by writing in the dotfiles directory ./uninstall.sh
+Uninstallation is easy, run the command ./uninstall.sh and it should remove all symlinks to the dotfiles.